quang-do-se/aws-certs/devops/tmp/study.md

 ## ElasticBeanstalk

 - (IMPORTANT!!!)
 Deployment methods: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deploy-existing-version.html
+  -  A Blue/green deployment requires that your environment runs independently of your production database.
+This means that you have to decouple your RDS database from your environment.
+If your Elastic Beanstalk environment has an attached Amazon RDS DB instance, the data will be lost if you terminate the original (blue) environment.

 - (IMPORTANT!!!)
 Option Precedence, from highest to lowest: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options.html#configuration-options-precedence
   - `Settings applied directly to the environment` - Settings specified during a create environment or update environment operation on the Elastic Beanstalk API by any client, including the Elastic Beanstalk console, EB CLI, AWS CLI, and SDKs.
 The Elastic Beanstalk console and EB CLI also apply recommended values for some options that apply at this level unless overridden.